thoughtbot/maintaining-open-source-projects/book/03-git.md

 `--message=` flag (`-m` for short) to `git commit`, which allows writing the message right from the command line.

-When you need a longer explanation, instead of using that flag it’s better to [hook your favorite text editor to git].
+When you need to leave a longer explanation, instead of using that flag it’s better to [hook your favorite text editor to git].
 That way you’ll always have enough space and your regular toolset for writing what is as relevant as code itself: your commit message.